MOE told ACS it has to take in girls if it moves to Tengah to better meet local community needs

-SINGAPORE — When Anglo-Chinese School (ACS) raised the idea of moving one of their schools to the heartlands, the Education Ministry (MOE) said it would not be tenable for the new school to remain boys-only.
+SINGAPORE — When Anglo-Chinese School (ACS) raised the idea of moving one of its schools to the heartland, the Education Ministry (MOE) said it would not be tenable for the school to remain one for only boys.

-Explaining MOE’s position on the new school becoming co-educational, Education Minister Chan Chun Sing said in Parliament on Tuesday that ACS Primary remaining single-sex would have constrained options for families in Tengah when it moves there in 2030.
+Explaining MOE’s position on the school becoming co-educational, Education Minister Chan Chun Sing said in Parliament on Tuesday that ACS Primary remaining a single-sex school would have constrained options for families in Tengah when it moves there in 2030.

-Such a scenario would mathematically result in an imbalance between boys and girls in the other schools in the area, said Mr Chan.
+Such a scenario would result in an imbalance between boys and girls in the other schools in the area, said Mr Chan.

-He said: “MOE was glad that the ACS Board was open to this request, and subsequently, ACS’ Board informed MOE that ACS (Primary) would be the relocating school.”
+He said: “MOE was glad that the ACS Board was open to this request and, subsequently, ACS’ Board informed MOE that ACS (Primary) would be relocating.”

 MOE does not have a plan to proactively convert existing single-gender schools to co-ed schools, but there have been several such cases over the decades, Mr Chan noted.